RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

 GPU
 ---

-Please review :ref:`who can run jobs in GPU partitions <gpu partitions>`.
+| Please review :ref:`who can run jobs in GPU partitions <gpu partitions>`.
+| For interactive GPU job submission please see :ref:`interactive job`.

 To run a GPU job one needs to request:

 :bluelight:`GPU partition name`
+   Specify a GPU partition in your submit script.
    To see all available partitions use ``sinfo`` command that lists all partitions and nodes managed by Slurm.
-All users can use *free-gpu* partition.
-To use GPU partitions add to your submit script one of the following requests:

    To use *free-gpu* partition, your own account will be used but not charged